jmhuie/SlicerBiomech/README.md

 # Frequently Asked Questions

-1. I think I need help using Segment Geometry, received an error, or think you found a bug.
+1. I think I need help using SegmentGeometry, received an error, or think you found a bug.
 What do I do?

-First, make sure that you have the most recent version of Segment Geometry by updating the extension (stable release) or re-downloading 3D Slicer (preview release).
+First, make sure that you have the most recent version of SegmentGeometry by updating the extension (stable release) or re-downloading 3D Slicer (preview release).
 If the error still persists, you can report your issues on the <a href="https://discourse.slicer.org/" target ="_blank">3D Slicer discourse page</a> and tag me (@jmhuie).
 I will do my best to address problems in a timely manner.

-2. I have a suggestion or feature request for how to improve Segment Geometry.
+2. I have a suggestion or feature request for how to improve SegmentGeometry.
 What do I do?

 Fantastic!
-I am always trying to improve the ease and utility of Segment Geometry and would love to hear your suggestions.
+I am always trying to improve the ease and utility of SegmentGeometry and would love to hear your suggestions.
 Again, it's best if you make a post on the 3D Slicer discourse page detailing your idea and tag me.

 # Funding Acknowledgement